 Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
-Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

 How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+Not applicable